Suggested Reading:

 This Day, the Thirtieth Day of November

-he was shut up in prison, severely scourged, and finally, being
+up in prison, severely scourged, and finally, being suspended

 Also, St. Justina, virgin and martyr.

-man of great sanctity, who shows by many miracles that he lives in
+a man of great sanctity, who shows by many miracles that

 At Rome, St. Constantius, confessor,